-Bytes Description 32 Formatted LBA Size (FLBAS): For a create operation, contains the FLBAS value from the Identify Namespace data structure in the Namespace Management command (refer to Figure 97 and the NVMe Base Specification).
-For a delete operation that specifies a single namespace this field contains the value from the FLBAS field of the Identify Namespace data (refer to Figure 97) for the namespace being deleted.
+Bytes Description 32 Formatted LBA Size (FLBAS): For a create operation, contains the FLBAS value from the Host Software Specified Fields in the Namespace Management command (refer to Figure 105).
+For a delete operation that specifies a single namespace this field contains the value from the FLBAS field of the Identify Namespace data structure (refer to Figure 97) for the namespace being deleted.
 For a delete operation that specifies all namespaces this field is reserved.
-33 End-to-end Data Protection Type Settings (DPS): For a create operation, contains the DPS value from the Identify Namespace data structure in the Namespace Management command (refer to Figure 97 and the NVMe Base Specification).
-For a delete operation that specifies a single namespace this field contains the value from the DPS field of the Identify Namespace data (refer to Figure 97) for the namespace being deleted.
+33 End-to-end Data Protection Type Settings (DPS): For a create operation, contains the DPS value from the Host Software Specified Fields in the Namespace Management command (refer to Figure 105).
+For a delete operation that specifies a single namespace this field contains the value from the DPS field of the Identify Namespace data structure (refer to Figure 97) for the namespace being deleted.
 For a delete operation that specifies all namespaces this field is reserved.